 Many still see Brian DePalma’s version of Carrie as one of the greatest horror movies ever made, and whether or not you think that Pierce’s version is as effective as the original, it is certainly fair to say that she has made this story her own.
 That much is clear.

-Check out our exclusive video interview below to hear what Moretz, Greer, Peirce and Moore had to say about the film.
+Check out our exclusive video interview above to hear what Moretz, Greer, Peirce and Moore had to say about the film.